Parley

 (he/him)

-Dustin Hageland is a playwright and educator from the Pacific Northwest.
+Dustin is a playwright and educator from the Washington and serves as Parley's Technical Producer.
 He received his BFA in Creative Writing from Western Washington University in 2018 and his MFA in Playwriting from Southern Illinois University Carbondale in 2021.
-His play Small Box with a Revolver has been performed as part of the 2021 Big Muddy New Play Festival, the 2021 St. Lou Fringe Festival and the 2022 SETC Fringe Festival, and he has technically produced numerous virtual works since the summer of 2020, including numerous evenings of short plays, the 2020 Big Muddy New Play Festival Online, Rainy Day Artistic Collectives Halfway Histories One Act Festival.
+His play Small Box with a Revolver has been performed as part of the 2021 Big Muddy New Play Festival, the 2021 St. Lou Fringe Festival the 2022 SETC Fringe Festival, and the 2022 Great Salt Lake Fringe Festival.
+At the beginning of pandemic he began producing virtual productions, including numerous evenings of short plays, the 2020 Big Muddy New Play Festival Online, and Parley's Proofs.

 Picture